TheTinkerDad/sensible/README.md

 By default Sensible comes with only a few example sensors, but it is basically a framework that enables you to quickly prototype and implement your own sensors.

-# Why should you use iit?
+# Why should you use Sensible?

  * It's tiny!
 Currently the binary is approximately 2.4Mb in size!
 You can put it into a Docker container and you won't even notice it's there!